ministryofjustice/moj-flask-govuk-skeleton/README.md

 version specified ('pinned').
 This ensures production environment installs exactly the same as the test environment and what developers install.)

+### Assets setup

+For this you'll need to install node.

+`npm install`

+Once installed you now have access to GOVUK components, stylesheets and JS via the `node_module`

+To copy some of the assets you'll need into your project, run the following:

+`npm run build`

+Ensure you do this before starting your Flask project as you're JS and SCSS imports will fail in the flask run.

 ### Demo assets

 For the demo of the MOJ Flask Skeleton, you'll need the `govuk_components` yaml files.